Last Updated on

 Post processing is not limited to larger parts.
 Rather, in addition to larger parts requiring assembly in post processing, most 3D parts typically need some type of clean up in post processing to remove support material and smooth the surface finish.
 This can include Waterjetting, sanding, a chemical soak and rinse, air or heat dry, assembly, and more.
 The amount of post processing a part will need ultimately depends on what 3D printing technology is used in the production, the part’s size, and the part’s intended application.
 Regardless, it is important to remember that while 3D printing can produce parts quickly, you may get slowed down in post processing.

 If you need a large number of parts, generally anything greater than a couple hundred units, 3D printing is not the best production process.
 When seeking to produce large volumes, it may be most cost effective to injection mold the part.
 While initial investment for injection molding may be much higher than that of 3D printing, the cost per unit becomes significantly cheaper when producing large volumes.
 3D printing’s cost remains static.
-For more information on how this works and a comparison of 3D printing versus injection molding, click here.
+For more information on how this works, check out our comparison of 3D printing versus injection molding.

 With additive manufacturing, parts are printed in layers that adhere to one another during the process.
 Unfortunately, this means that under certain stress or part orientation, the layers may separate, causing the part to break.
 For FDM, this is a more significant problem than other 3D printing technologies.
 Polyjet and Multijet parts are solid but their materials tend to be much more brittle.
 To avoid the delamination of layers completely, such as for parts that will be under a lot of stress, it may be more beneficial to use injection molding since it produces homogenous parts.